meanna/CVAE_CONV/README.md

 - run `bash setup_kaggle.sh`
 - run `python dataloader.py`
 - the data will be stored in `input` folder
+- if your data is in another folder set the path at celeba.get_images
+- if you use resized images, adjust celeba.preprocess_image because it will crop and resize the image again.

 ## generate CLIP embeddings for the dataset